How to make scented soy candles quickly & easily. A how-to guide to homemade candles using pure essential oils.

-I was very excited to receive them but actually forgot about it until a few weeks ago.
+I was very excited to receive them but actually forgot about it until a while later.

-It was pretty straightforward – melt, pour, leave to set, but what I didn’t realise was that soy wax is a lot easier to work with than parafin wax, which I’d asked for.
-It made nice candles but soy wax makes them a much prettier white colour.
+It was pretty straightforward to make candles at home – melt, pour, leave to set, but what I didn’t realise was that soy wax is a lot easier to work with than parafin wax, which I’d asked for.

-I doubled the challenge and started with seriously dead little glass votives that I have had sitting in a drawer looking like this for years.
+My homemade candle making started with seriously dead little glass votives that I’d had sitting in a drawer looking like this for years.

-I never knew it was an easy task to clean them up like new but after reading this tutorial that I found via Pinterest, I was in the know.
+I never knew it was an easy task to clean them up like new but after reading a Pinterest tutorial, I was in the know.

 The first step is to fill them with boiling water.